 - Condiments, including pickles, relish, mustard, soy sauce, mayonnaise, and vinegar

 You are probably wondering what you CAN eat!
-I suggest following an anti-inflammatory diet, there are many places to find recipes or a local nutritionist.
+I suggest following an anti-inflammatory diet, there are many places to find recipes, I can help you set up a nutrition plan!

 Here is an easy list to follow for your grocery trips, now that you are making real changes for your health: